tr7zw/EntityCulling_LegacySpigot/readme.md

 ## Credits

 [RoboTricker](https://github.com/robotricker/) created the original server side async raytracing occlusion culling implementation for [Transport-Pipes](https://github.com/RoboTricker/Transport-Pipes).
-I took it and optimized it to a point where it's able to do multiple thousands of traces in a second over a predefined sized area(100x100x100 currently with the player in the middle).
+I took it and optimized it to a point where it's able to do multiple thousands of traces in a second over a predefined sized area(100x100x100 currently with the player in the center of it).